inductiveautomation/kindling/readme.md

    strip, or select a tool to open from the menubar.

 Preferences are stored in `~/.kindling/preferences.json` and can be modified within the application from the menu bar.

-### XML Viewer

-Opens Ignition XML files in a simple text view.

-Has special handling for:

-- Logback configuration files, with a special interactive editor
-- Store and Forward quarantine files, with an _attempt_ made to deserialize any Java-serialized data within

 ## Development